rust-lang/rust-forge/src/compiler/reviews.md

 ## Reverts

-If a merged PR is found to have caused a meaningful regression, the best policy is to revert it quickly and re-land it later once a fix and regression test are added.
+If a merged PR is found to have caused a meaningful unanticipated regression, the best policy is to revert it quickly and re-land it later once a fix and regression test are added.

 A "meaningful regression" in this case is up to the judgment of the person approving the revert.
 As a rule of thumb, this would be a bug in a stable